 By September 2021, all images containing text will have a suitable text alternative to include the image text.

-- HTML bold element is used to format text.
+- Not all sections have headings that identify them.
 This fails the WCAG 2.1 success criterion 1.3.1.

-Issue with HTML element will be fixed by September 2021.
+All issues with headings will be reviewed and fixed by September 2021.

 - The colour of the link text does not meet the minimum contrast requirements against the background.
 This can limit the site’s accessibility for people with low vision, poor eyesight or colour blindness.
 This fails the WCAG 2.1 success criterion on 1.4.3.